pniewiarowski/gommerce/README.md

 ### REST API

-The REST API is a collection of microservices developed in Go.
+The REST API is a collection of microservices developed in ASP.NET.
 These microservices handle various aspects of the e-commerce platform, providing a robust and scalable backend.

 ### Web Application